 Operating in this way allows us to be agile.
 We can quickly and securely route services around the network as and when necessary, to wherever they’re required.
 It gives us, and more importantly you, our customer, an invaluable level of flexibility.

 This agility feeds back to our goal of meeting the individual needs of every broadcaster we work with.
 We’re not in the business of one-size-fits-all solutions – we’re here to make sure your solution is tailored to get the best possible results.

 Having gone through the coding and contribution stage, the studio will be connected to our multiplexers by diverse connections into our nationwide network.
 These are arranged in a network that covers the length and breadth of the country so that content can be multicast (shared) across two or more licence areas without the need for further costly telecoms circuits.

 Ultimate peace of mind

-Each multiplexing centre has well-protected energy supplies and back-up generators to guard against interruptions to the mains power supplies.
-They’re housed in secure facilities alongside highly sensitive cable TV and data server systems.
+Each multiplexing centre has well-protected energy supplies and back-up generators to guard against interruptions to the mains power supplies and they’re housed in secure facilities.

 Together, these measures help to keep everything running smoothly.